Information Design in Cheap Talk: The Model

 Figure \ref{vs} give two examples of the sender's value function $\overline{v}$.
-The left panel refers to the case where the sender has state-dependent preferences (the piecewise slope of $\overline{v}$ is arbitrary).
+The left panel refers to the case where the sender has state-dependent preferences (the piecewise slopes of $\overline{v}$ are arbitrary).
 The right panel refers to the case where the sender has state-independent preferences ($\overline{v}$ is piecewise constant).
-The red dashed curves $W^*$ represent the highest payoff the sender can achieve for each prior belief (we will elaborate the algorithm to determine $W^*$ in the next section). $W^*$ is piecewise affine.
+The red dashed curves $W^*$ represent the highest equilibrium payoff the sender can achieve for each prior belief (we will elaborate the algorithm to determine $W^*$ in the next section).
+The function $W^*$ is piecewise affine.

 If the sender with arbitrary preferences has full commitment power to truthfully report the outcome of the experiment, then the concave envelope of $\overline{v}$ determines the highest equilibrium payoff the sender can achieve \citep{kamenica2011bayesian}.
-If the sender with state-independent preferences has no commitment power, the quasiconcave envelope of $\overline{v}$ determines the highest equilibrium payoff the sender can achieve \citep{lipnowski2018cheap}.
+If the sender with state-independent preferences has no commitment power to truthful reporting, the quasiconcave envelope of $\overline{v}$ determines the highest equilibrium payoff the sender can achieve \citep{lipnowski2018cheap}.
 In our model, the sender has arbitrary preferences and no commitment power.
 Therefore, $W^*(\cdot)$ is bounded above by the concave envelope of $\overline{v}(\cdot)$.
 The relationship between $W^*(\cdot)$ and the quasiconcave envelope of $\overline{v}(\cdot)$ is in general ambiguous (see the red curve in the left panel).
 We will elaborate more on this point later.

-Since Lemma \ref{lem1} suggests that we can focus on random posteriors with a binary support.
-For a given prior belief $\mu_0$, a binary random posterior is completely pinned down by its support.
-For example, if $\operatorname{supp} P = \{\mu',\mu''\}$, then the requirement that $P$ is a mean-preserving spread of the prior belief $\mu_0$ implies that $\mu'$ and $\mu''$ are induced with probabilities $P(\mu')$ and $1-P(\mu')$, where